tracking-exposed/youchoose.ai/content/analysis/business.md

 * Gain back control on the other videos your content promotes.
 * Gain a new direct connection to your audience, through recommendations.
 * Get analytics on the recommendations and ads which YouTube puts on your content
+* Find out if some of your videos are being shadow banned

 </section><section>

+## Fostering quality contributions from the community

+In a second stage, it seems natural to also enable the community to curate recommendations.

+For a given video, a user could suggest another a video or an external link that is relevant.

+There needs to be incentive mechanisms to reward quality contributions, as curation is time-consuming.
+On the other hand, their needs to be safeguards to prevent spamming.
+One approach is to use a blockchain based coin.

+In order to make a content recommendation, users would need to stake some tokens.
+When the recommendation is downvoted by the community, the staked tokens are lost, and redistributed to the people whose recommendations have been upvoted.

 ## Competition